-Chris Riley

-email: his@bigbend.edu
+Chris Riley (509) 793-2184 email: his@bigbend.edu Associate in Arts and Science Transfer Option

 History undertakes the study of past human affairs in order to understand who we are and where we might be going.
 It takes into account societies in diverse areas of the world from the earliest civilizations to the present day.
 History is an important part of a general liberal arts education.
 Students who plan to major in history may prepare for a number of careers, including public school teaching, government service, law, library and museum work, or professional historian.